 Anne M. Mulcahy puts it aptly together, “Employees who believe that management is concerned about them as a whole person – not just an employee – are more productive, more satisfied, more fulfilled.
 Satisfied employees mean satisfied customers, which leads to profitability.”

-As a leader, it is your responsibility to assure the satisfaction of the employees and not just assume it yourself.
+As an effective leader, it is your responsibility to assure the satisfaction of the employees and not just assume it yourself.
 Most of the time, the employees are keeping a smile not because they are content but because they need to save their jobs.
 The situation should be otherwise.
 The employees must be willing to contribute towards the well-being of the organization and must happily strive to achieve the combined as well as individual goals.